perj/sebuild/docs/special-variables.md

 * `$destroot` - the root installation directory. (`build/dev` or such).
 * `$buildtools` - directory where the tools are if you need an explicit dependency or refer to a tool in a extravars file.
+* `$buildtooldir` - Bundled sebuild directory containing the rules/rules.ninja
+  file and others.
+* `$objdir` - Set for each descriptor.
+The directory where intermediate files are placed.
+* `$buildflavor` - The flavor name.
+* `$buildversion` - The build version number calculated from the buildversion script.

+All active condtions are also ninja variables with the value 1.